 There are several types of glaucoma, and treatment depends on properly identifying which kind is present.
-One factor common to most types of glaucoma is damage to the optic nerve.
+One factor common to most types is damage to the optic nerve.
 No matter whether the pressure is high, average, or below average, it can still cause damage.
 Some types of glaucoma are chronic and may be present for a lifetime.
-Other types of glaucoma are acute; that is, they occur suddenly.
+Other types are acute; that is, they occur suddenly.

 All types of glaucoma need some form of treatment.
 Some people need surgery.
 Others may need medicine to treat the eye directly, or to treat some other health problem that is affecting the eye.
 Still others may need to have certain medicines stopped.
 Appropriate treatment for glaucoma will prevent loss of sight in the majority of patients whose condition is detected early.

 Clinic Hours: Monday through Friday, 8:00 a.m. — 4:30 p.m.